Zakelis/RelicsTracker/README.md

 ### Mandatory args :

 - **[PLThreshold]** filters all items which WA price is below given value.
-Must be a strictly positive integer or float.
+Must be a strictly positive integer or 1-decimal floating number with '.' as separator (42.0 and not 42,0).

 ### Optional args :